gitaaron/boards/README.md

 See a sample [here](https://gitaaron.github.io/boards/#/).

-Impetus for this project was in support for the campus sequence feature in [hangbird](https://hangbird.app).
+Impetus for this project was in support of the campus sequence feature in [hangbird](https://hangbird.app).